dmatik/dmatik.github.io/docs/switcher/switcher_webapi.md

 ---
 layout: default
-title: Switcher WebAPI HA integration
+title: WebAPI HA integration
 nav_order: 3
 has_children: false
 ---

-# Switcher WebAPI HA integration
+# WebAPI HA integration

 ## What
 This is alternative option for integration of Switcher devices in Home Assistant.